Introduction to grooming

 To clean your dog's ear, get yourself a dog ear cleaner wipes, and gently wipe the dirt away from your dog's inner ear.
-Do not clean too deeply inside his ear.
+Do not wash too deep inside his ear.

-After you're done with the cleaning, dry his ear with a dry cotton.
+After you're done with the cleaning, dry his ear with dry cotton.

 Video on cleaning your dog's ears

 Again before brushing your dog's teeth, use a toothpaste and toothbrush made for dogs.
 The toothpaste we use is for yourself and are harmful to our dogs.

 - Begin by pasting a small amount of the toothpaste onto your finger and spread it across his teeth.
 Praise and reward your dog for his behavior.